500.400 REASONABLE ACCOMMODATION POLICY

 This policy affects all employees and candidates for employment with Wenatchee Valley College.
 Persons with disabilities have the right to request and receive reasonable accommodation in all aspects of employment with Wenatchee Valley College including but not limited to: application; recruitment; selection/hiring; promotion; testing; medical examinations; layoff/recall; assignments; termination; evaluation; compensation; disciplinary actions; leave; training; the terms, conditions and benefits of employment including insurance benefits; and employer supported activities.

-Reasonable accommodation: A modification or adjustment to a job, work environment, policies, practices, or procedures that enables a qualified individual with a disability to enjoy equal employment opportunity.
+Reasonable accommodation: A modification or adjustment to a job, work environment, policies, practices, or procedures that enables a qualified individual with a disability perform a position's essential functions, and/or enjoy equal employment opportunity.

 Equal employment opportunity: An opportunity to perform the essential job functions or to enjoy equal benefits and privileges of employment as are available to a similarly-situated applicant or employee without a disability.